Governor won't appeal judge's ruling that tribal gaming compacts automatically renewed

 Stitt had maintained that the compacts expired on Jan.
 1 and that Class III gaming would be illegal after that without a new compact.

-Some of the tribes filed suit in U.S. District Court for the Western District in Oklahoma on Dec.
+Some of the state’s gaming tribes filed suit in U.S. District Court for the Western District in Oklahoma on Dec.
 31, seeking a ruling that the compacts automatically renewed.

 U.S. District Judge Timothy D. DeGiusti in July sided with the tribes.